2015 NFL draft

-The 2015 NFL Draft was the 80th annual meeting of National Football League (NFL) franchises to select newly eligible football players.
+The 2015 NFL draft was the 80th annual meeting of National Football League (NFL) franchises to select newly eligible football players.
 It took place in Chicago at the Auditorium Theatre and in Grant Park, from April 30 to May 2.
-The previous fifty NFL drafts (since 1965) had been held in New York City.
-The 2015 NFL draft was the first to feature an outdoor component, where fans would be able to see the Commissioner on the Auditorium Theatre stage from across the street in the park; this area was called Draft Town.
-The Tampa Bay Buccaneers held the right to select first because they had the league's worst record in the previous season.
+This was the first NFL draft held outside New York City in fifty years (since the 1965 NFL draft).
+The 2015 NFL draft was the first to feature a companion outdoor fair, where fans would be able to see the Commissioner during the selection on the Auditorium Theatre stage from across the street in the park; this area was called Draft Town.
+The Tampa Bay Buccaneers held the right to select first because they had the league's worst record in the previous season, and they used it to select the 2013 Heisman Trophy winning quarterback Jameis Winston out of Florida State.
 The Arizona Cardinals made the final pick in the draft, commonly called Mr. Irrelevant.